Hermione-Granger-1176/typora-notion-theme/README.md

 ![logo](img/logo.png)

 > Designed and tested on macOS.
-Not fully tested, but should work for Windows/Linux.
+Not fully tested, but should work for Windows/Linux.But this theme does not include styles for Windows “unibody” style

 # Introduce